devgiants/livebox/README.md

 ## Installation

+1. Clone the repository
+2. Install dependencies (`composer install`, see [composer](https://getcomposer.org/) if you need more details)
-Just clone the repository and run `php livebox/bin/livebox`
+3. run `php livebox/bin/livebox`

 ## Authentication
 Some commands require authentication, some not.
 An authentication file in yaml must be provided :